-- Scottish Ministers (Historic Environment Scotland should be informed); - the planning authority (particularly where the planning authority is not the local authority, such as in a national park); and - such other persons as the local authority see fit before serving a notice or carrying out work.
+- Scottish Ministers (Historic Environment Scotland should be informed) - the planning authority (particularly where the planning authority is not the local authority, such as in a national park) - and such other persons as the local authority see fit before serving a notice or carrying out work.
+There is a single qualification of this need to consult.